Jack Gosiewski: 2023

 Gosiewski was limited to only seven matches for North Queensland in the 2023 NRL season as the club finished 11th on the table.

 2024

 On 29 March, Gosiewski asked North Queensland for an immediate release on compassionate grounds which was rejected by the club.

 On 29 April, Gosiewski was granted an immediate release from his North Queensland contract to join arch-rivals Brisbane until the end of 2025.

 He made six appearances for Brisbane in the 2024 NRL season which saw the club miss the finals finishing 12th on the table.

 2025

 On 17 April, it was announced that Gosiewski would be ruled out for eight weeks with a fractured arm.

 He played 14 games for Brisbane in the 2025 NRL season but did not feature in the clubs finals campaign nor their 2025 NRL Grand Final victory over Melbourne.
-In mid-October, the Broncos announced that Gosiewski had signed on with the club for a further year.
+In mid-October, Brisbane announced that Gosiewski had signed on with the club for a further year.

+2026

+On 19 February, he played in Brisbane's World Club Challenge loss against Hull Kingston Rovers.